Talk of 'vaccination harassment' puts Japan Inc. in a tough spot

 As Japan plows ahead with its COVID-19 inoculation program, more vaccine-hesitant employees are voicing concerns over workplace discrimination and maltreatment stemming from their refusal to get jabs.

-The issue of what is dubbed “vaccination harassment” has underscored the dearth of measures companies in Japan can take to require that employees get vaccinated or punish them for their decision to not get a shot.
+The issue of what is dubbed “vaccination harassment” has underscored the dearth of measures companies in Japan can take to require that employees get vaccinated or punish them for their decision to skip the shot.

 The situation is markedly different in the U.S., where the federal Equal Employment Opportunity Commission (EEOC) has said companies can legally mandate their employees and new hires to be vaccinated against COVID-19.
 The only possible exceptions are cases involving disabilities and “sincerely held” religious beliefs.

-The term “vaccination harassment,” known in Japanese as “wakuhara,” came into the spotlight in Japan after reports emerged of workers complaining of peer pressure and instructions from their bosses to receive the shots.
+The term "vaccination harassment," known in Japanese as “wakuhara,” came into the spotlight in Japan after reports emerged of workers complaining of peer pressure and instructions from their bosses to undergo the shots.

 Last month, the Japan Federation of Bar Associations released a report outlining the results of its two-day hotline in May catering to vaccine-related inquiries, such as from those feeling discriminated against at work or college for their refusal to get vaccinated.

-The hotline handled 208 cases in total, with callers ranging from medical students and health care professionals, to staff at nursing homes and company employees.
+The hotline handled 208 cases in total, with callers ranging from medical students and health care professionals to staff at nursing homes and company employees.
 Many cited their fear of side-effects, pre-existing health conditions or tendency to develop allergic reactions as the reason for their vaccine reluctance.

-A number of them alleged they were being pressured or essentially coerced by their employers into getting shots, with some saying they were threatened with termination of their employment, furlough or transfer.
+A number of them alleged they were being pressured or essentially coerced by their employers into getting shots, with some saying they were threatened with being furloughed, transferred or fired outright.

-There were also nursing students who claimed to have been told they wouldn’t be allowed to take part in clinical practice, and therefore gain credits for the class, unless they were vaccinated.
+There were also nursing students who claimed to have been told they wouldn’t be allowed to take part in clinical practice, and therefore gain credits for the class unless they were vaccinated.
 Others cited their experience of feeling ostracized by colleagues who are generally hostile toward the unvaccinated, according to the report.

-In an instance that mirrored these complaints, the labor ministry’s regional bureau in Hyogo Prefecture was contacted earlier this year by a nurse with a one-year contract who was pressured to quit after declining to get immunized, and told that those without jabs would be subject to furlough after April.
+In an incident that mirrored these complaints, the labor ministry’s regional bureau in Hyogo Prefecture was contacted earlier this year by a nurse with a one-year contract who was pressured to quit after declining to get immunized, and told that those without jabs would be subject to furlough after April.

 Taking on the case, the Hyogo labor bureau reminded the nurse’s hospital that under the labor contract law, midcontract termination of employment cannot be justified without a “compelling reason.”
 The bureau also cited a supplementary resolution to the revised preventative vaccination law that states that discrimination, bullying and workplace maltreatment against those not inoculated against COVID-19 is “unforgivable.”

-The hospital eventually gave in, acknowledging it “lacked understanding” about vaccine policies at work and retained the nurse’s employment, Hyogo labor bureau official Shunji Hara said.
+The hospital eventually gave in, acknowledging it “lacked understanding” about vaccine policies at work, and maintained the nurse's employment, Hyogo labor bureau official Shunji Hara said.

 A similar controversy has been unfolding in the U.S., but on a much larger scale.